 The skills we look for in Strategic Designers include:

 Research and synthesis: Planning and conducting qualitative and quantitative research with customers and employees, identifying appropriate methods based on the context required.
 You’re able to synthesise research into insights and recommendations that are impactful for clients.

 Facilitation: Facilitating compelling processes and workshops with small and large groups – planning activities, drawing out insights, and engaging participants.
 You’re comfortable adapting to any situation, guiding participants toward meaningful outcomes.

 Systems thinking: Making sense of complex spaces and mapping these into journeys and systems based on complex data points.
 You zoom in and out, understanding these at a macro level as well as a detailed touchpoint and interaction level.

-Business design: Aligning to business objectives to create meaningful outcomes for clients and stakeholders.
-You have strong business acumen and understand how our work connects to strategic, financial, and business needs.
+Business design: Designing new business models that are financially viable and aligned to stakeholder requirements.
+You have strong business acumen and understand how design work connects to strategic, financial, and organisational goals.

 Futures thinking: Using strategic foresight and speculative design to envision different futures for partners and clients.
 You're able to think beyond existing paradigms to push stakeholders toward radically different realities.

 We also have a set of shared people skills that we practice across the team.
-These are drawn from our values and reflect the global, cross-cultural context we work in, including: Problem solving, Team Collaboration, Positive Communication, Learning and Self-Reflection, Entrepreneurship, Leadership and Coaching, Client Engagement, and Organisation.
+These are drawn from our values and reflect the global, cross-cultural context we work in, including: Problem solving, Collaboration, Open Communication, Growth Mindset, Entrepreneurship, Leadership and Coaching, Stakeholder Engagement, and Organisation.

 Who we’re looking for